 - If you want to start questioning your own reality.
-The next iterations on GANs might create more realistic samples than real life.
+Next GAN iterations might create more realistic samples than real life.

 Cycle GANs are, at the moment of writing these words, the most advanced image-to-image translation using GANs.
 Tired that your horse is not a zebra?
 Or maybe that Instagram photo needs more winter?
 Say no more.

 These GANs don’t require paired datasets to learn to translate between domains, which is good because this kind of data is very difficult to obtain.
 However, Cycle GANs still need to be trained with data from two different domains X and Y (e.g. X: horses, Y: zebras).
 In order to constrain the translation from one domain to another, they use what they call a “cycle consistent loss”.
 This basically means that if you translate a horse A into a zebra A, transforming the zebra A back to a horse should give you the original horse A as a result.

 This mapping from one domain to another is different from the also popular neural style transfer.
 The latter combines the content of one image with the style of another, whilst Cycle GANs learn a high level feature mapping from one domain to another.
 As a consequence, Cycle GANs are more general and can also be used for all sorts of mappings such as converting a sketch of an object into a real object.

 Let’s recap.
 We have had two major improvements, WGANs-GP and BEGANs.
 Despite following different research directions, they both offer similar advantages.
 Then, we have ProGANs (based on WGANs-GP), which unlock a clear path to generate realistic high-resolution images.
 Meanwhile, CycleGANs reminds us about the power of GANs to extract meaningful information from a dataset and how this information can be transferred to another unrelated data distribution.